What is Windows Subsystem for Linux (WSL)?

 While working with OSS projects, there are numerous scenarios where it’s immensely useful to drop into Bash from a PowerShell prompt.
 Bash support is complementary and strengthens the value of the command-line on Windows, allowing PowerShell and the PowerShell community to leverage other popular technologies.

 Read more on the PowerShell team blog -- Bash for Windows: Why it’s awesome and what it means for PowerShell

-What processors do we support?
+What processors does WSL support?

-How do I access my C drive?
+How do I access my C: drive?

-Mount points for hard drives on the local machine are automatically created and provide easy access to the Windows filesystem.
+Mount points for hard drives on the local machine are automatically created and provide easy access to the Windows file system.